 My name is Shilpa.
 I work full time, am a mommy to two wonderful girls, and a foodie at heart.
 I enjoy cooking different cuisines, love developing new recipes, as well as tweaking existing traditional recipes.
-I try to cook nearly everyday.
-I like to introduce different foods to my family.
-I am originally from India and currently live in Dallas.
-Over the years, I have learnt to cook different cuisines.
+I am originally from Mumbai and currently live in Dallas.

 Kashmiri’s eat a variety of meats (mainly lamb or goat), and a variety of vegetables.
 The vegetables used in our cuisine are so diverse and so easy to make.
 For example, radish, collard greens, kohlrabi, turnips, lotus root, and several others.
 Vegetables that you wouldn’t find in a typical Indian meal.

 I am so excited to share my recipes with everyone.
 Hope you enjoy cooking these as much as I do!